bhfailor/chewy_eksample/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This app was built on https://github.com/toptal/chewy_example

-Things you may want to cover:
+Known differences:

-* Ruby version
+* Ruby version (using rbenv instead of rvm) 2.3.0

-* System dependencies
+* System dependencies - see `Gemfile` for gems that were added

-* Configuration
+* Configuration - no change

-* Database creation
+* Database creation - no change

-* Database initialization
+* Database initialization - no change

-* How to run the test suite
+* How to run the test suite - the RSpec tests have not been copied over yet

-* Services (job queues, cache servers, search engines, etc.)
+* Services (job queues, cache servers, search engines, etc.) - no change

-* Deployment instructions
+* Deployment instructions - no change

 * ...